Tricia J. Cook Memorial Fund

 The Fund has been proposed by Anthony H. Rice, P.Eng., P.Geo., in honor of his late wife, Tricia J. Cook, P.Eng.
 As a registrant with Engineers and Geoscientists BC since 1983, Tricia pursued an exemplary career, with continuous growth, as a professional civil engineer, and an enviable mastery of work-life balance.
 While working full time, she was able to raise her two sons, who graduated university with chemical and electrical engineering degrees.
 For the first 18 years of her career, Tricia worked extensively in the field of infrastructure development for First Nations communities throughout British Columbia.
 In the last 20 years of her career Tricia worked to develop the urban transit infrastructure for the Metro-Phoenix, Arizona area, where sadly she lost a courageous 6 year battle with breast cancer on March 19, 2020, at 60 years of age.

 The award is to assist with the costs related to skills upgrade and professional development in preparation for return to work, which could include, for example, child-care expenses, post-secondary tuition fees, fees for continuing education courses, professional dues, and costs related to back-to-work safety equipment.

 - P.Eng., P.Geo., EIT, GIT registrant for at least 2 years with Engineers and Geoscientists BC;

 - A resident of British Columbia; and

-- Returning to work within 24 months of the birth of child.
+- Returning to work within 24 months of parental leave

 Following a call for nominations in July, the registrant's employer or another Engineers and Geoscientists BC registrant prepares a letter of recommendation for the award based on merit, career commitment, and professional growth potential.